Vehicle Import Nigeria: VehCAP, Form M, SONCAP, and Customs Duty Explained

 Customs Duty Rates

 Duty is calculated on the CIF value of the shipment — that is, Cost plus Insurance plus Freight.
-The ECOWAS Trade Levy (ECOWAS TL) of 0.5% is applied in addition to the import duty and VAT.
-Port surcharges and terminal handling charges (THC) are added separately and vary by port and terminal operator.
+The examples below are indicative only; every vehicle should be verified against the HS code and Nigeria Customs tariff schedule at the time of import.
+Port surcharges and terminal handling charges are added separately and vary by port and terminal operator.

 Vehicle Category Import Duty Levy Approx. Total